carsongooch/BO3-GSC-Mod-Library/README.md

 ### Ethan's Dungeon — Interactive Systems

-One of the main goals of Ethan's Dungeon is to expand beyond the gameplay systems developed by Nathan's Donuts by improving on, and creating more interactive environmental mechanics.
+One of the main goals of Ethan's Dungeon is to build upon the gameplay systems developed for Nathan's Donuts by creating more complex and interactive environmental mechanics.

-### Interactive Jukebox Systems
+### Interactive Jukebox System
-The jukebox is organized into separate functions responsible for controlling its interaction state, song selection, visual representation, and audio playback.
-The main function manages jukebox states, while dedicated threads listens for song-change interaction until the jukebox is turned off.
+The jukebox is organized into separate functions responsible for managing its interaction state, song selection, visual representation, and audio playback.
+The main function controls the jukebox's overall state, while a dedicated thread listens for song-change interactions until the jukebox is turned off.

 ![Ethan's Dungeon Code Example 1](assets/code_example5.png)